joouha/euporie/docs/pages/getting_started.rst

 * :doc:`configuration` - how to persist settings via a config file or environment variables
 * :doc:`keybindings` - default key bindings and how to customise them
-* :doc:`guides/terminal_graphics` - how images are rendered in your terminal and how to troubleshoot when they don't appear
+* :doc:`terminal_graphics` - how images are rendered in your terminal and how to troubleshoot when they don't appear
-* :doc:`guides/kernels` - install and connect to non-Python Jupyter kernels
+* :doc:`kernels` - install and connect to non-Python Jupyter kernels
 * :doc:`troubleshooting` - solutions to common issues